Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 Our SNMP statistics are provided through plugins or subagents to the standard SNMPd packaged with Ubuntu, so querying port 161 (the standard SNMP port) on a Clearwater node will provide system-level stats like CPU% as well as any available Clearwater stats.

-To load the MIB file, allowing you to refer to MIB objectsby name,first place it in the `~/.snmp/mibs` directory.
+To load the MIB file, allowing you to refer to MIB objectsby name, first place it in the `~/.snmp/mibs` directory.
 To load the MIB file for just the current session, run `export MIBS=+PROJECT-CLEARWATER-MIB`.
 To load the MIB file every time, add the line `mibs +PROJECT-CLEARWATER-MIB` to a snmp.conf file in the `~/.snmp` directory.

 If a statistic is indexed by time period, then it displays the relevant statistics over: